polywrap/doc-snippets/README.md

 ## Configuration

-`doc-snippets` is, by defaut, configured using a JSON file that contains a `doc-snippets` object.
+The `doc-snippets` CLI is configured using a JSON file that contains a `doc-snippets` object.
 By default, this file is `package.json`.

 The configuration object has the following structure (and default values):